 When meeting counselors, legal advisors, and other experts who can guide us, we make sure that we meet them on time especially when an hourly rate is required.

-While these type of appointments are necessary to our life’s physical success, the tendency to neglect or schedule a spiritual appointment with God may occur frequently.
+While these type of appointments are necessary for our life’s physical success, the tendency to neglect or schedule a spiritual appointment with God may occur frequently.

 This perceived lack of importance is due to our subconscious assumption that we can handle every aspect of our lives on our own.
 We assume because we have physical strength or mental acumen, we don’t have to consult with God prior to making a decision.